Who are you?

 Short answer: no, unfortunately.

 Long answer: Only those selected to participate in our one-on-one incubator program will be able to sell the beer they help make here, and even then, it has to be under the banner of our brewery.
 (Because liquor licensing laws.)
 If you are a brewery or contract brewer looking for extra capacity, we simply don’t have it.
-If you are a homebrewer who wants to sell your beer, you need a wholesaler’s license first — and then you need to find a brewery with extra capacity.
+If you are a homebrewer who wants to sell your beer legally, you need a license or two first — and then you need to find a brewery with extra capacity.
 Someday we hope to have a brew-on-premises facility as part of our offering, but even then you can’t sell the beer you make, you can just take it home and drink it.
 Which is more fun anyway.

 What is a “brewery incubator” then?